 - For instance, firms can project and forecast their cash flow statement to understand upcoming profits and losses.

 Therefore, forecasting involves reflecting on data, numbers, and statistics.
 Those are the factors that have an impact on a company’s behavior over a specific period.
 Other factors, such as economic conditions and market trends, can also influence the forecast.
 Thus, financial forecasting involves assumptions as well to equip such unforeseen factors.

 The primary financial statements and other funds are the fundamental and necessary elements of forecasting a company’s financials.

 - The profit or loss statement, commonly known as the income statement, is an essential forecasting component.

 - It demonstrates how an organization generates profit or loss over a period.

 - The profit or loss statement projection can foresee impending expenses and income.
-Budgets are a large part of this statement’s projection.
+Budgets are also a large part of this statement’s projection.

 2. Cash Flow Statement

 - Every company relies on cash to run.
 The cash flow statement displays the total amount of money coming in, going out, and remaining at the end of the month.